Interdisciplinary Studies Available Sessions

 - Minimum GPA:

-Summer courses meet for a minimum of 45 U.S. contact hours and are awarded at 3 U.S. credits.
-If you choose to enroll in one session, you’ll receive 3 credits for two weeks of class.
-If you choose to enroll in two sessions, you’ll receive 6 credits for 4 weeks of class.
+The majority of VU summer courses meet for a minimum of 45 U.S. contact hours and are awarded 3 ECTS credits by VU, while some courses meet for 60 contact hours and are awarded 4 ECTS credits by VU.
+If you choose to enroll in one session, your VU transcript will reflect 3-4 ECTS credits* for two weeks of class.
+If you choose to enroll in two sessions, your VU transcript will reflect 6-7 ECTS credits* for 4 weeks of class.

 You will select your session(s) and course(s) prior to departure.
 You will be enrolled into courses based on their availability.
 Some courses do fill up quickly.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.